-The assessment of the development effects of transport infrastructure also relates to evaluation studies by international donors.
-As a major investor in transport infrastructure in developing countries, the World Bank has developed procedures to evaluate the effectiveness of infrastructure projects (see World Bank, 2007a for an overview).
+The assessment of the development effects of transport infrastructure also relates to cost-benefit analyses of individual infrastructure investments.
+For example, as a major investor in transport infrastructure in developing countries, the World Bank has developed procedures to evaluate the effectiveness of infrastructure projects (see World Bank, 2007a for an overview).
 While those concepts have advantages in capturing project-specific aspects such as safety and road deterioration, the methodology applied in this paper is able to capture the general equilibrium effects at a large scale, which allows evaluating and comparing national infrastructure strategies.